dzhavat/dzhavat.github.io/_posts/2020-04-04-my-thoughts-on-github-discussions.md

 In this post I’m going to share my initial thoughts and expectations of this feature.
 As a normal GitHub user, I think it will be interesting to come back to this post in a year and see what has changed.

-Ok, lets start with what I think will be positive about Discussions.
+Ok, let’s start with what I think will be positive about Discussions.

 ### It can be enabled from Settings